Welcoming Patients from Dubuque, Davenport, Dyersville, IA, Nearby Wisconsin and Galena, IL

 I immersed myself in learning about lip ties and tongue-ties.
 I felt there was a need in my community to understand this better.
 Let me emphasize, I deeply appreciate and respect my local lactation consultants and pediatricians.
 They are amazing, brilliant, and talented people who help so many of us!
 They just were not (at that time) familiar enough the effect of lip ties and posterior tongue-ties on breastfeeding.

 As a passionate supporter of breastfeeding, this opened a door for me.
-It was mom-to-mom support that sent me on this journey when I was having pain nursing Teddy.
+It was mom-to-mom support that sent me on this journey when I was having pain nursing.
 I could now give mom-to-mom support and provider-to-mom support for breastfeeding dyads struggling with tongue and lip ties themselves.

 My daughter, Clara, was my first infant patient.
 I released her lip tie and posterior tongue-tie, we did post-frenotomy exercises, we healed, and we finally achieved a great breastfeeding relationship.

 Dr. Kristen Berning provides support for breastfeeding moms dealing with lip and tongue ties.
-She uses a laser to perform lip and tongue tie revision, including posterior tongue ties.
+She uses a LightScalpel CO2 laser to perform lip and tongue tie revision, including posterior tongue ties.
+She also treats children, teens and adults with lip and tongue ties.
 Her office is located at 4200 Asbury Road, Dubuque, IA 52002.
-Many moms and babies travel from Iowa, Illinois, and Wisconsin to her office for tongue tie assessments and treatment.
+Many patients travel from Iowa, Illinois, and Wisconsin to her office for tongue tie assessments and treatment.
 To schedule an exam or ask questions about the lip and tongue tie procedure with Dr. Kristen Berning please call us at 563-556-2711 or contact us online.